 Tend To The Garden

 After you’ve planted, it’s just a matter of tending to your crops.
-The beauty of gardening in a raised bed is that it will dramatically reduce the amount of garden care required to grow a healthy garden.
+The beauty of vegetable gardening in a raised bed is that it will dramatically reduce the amount of garden care required to grow a healthy garden.
 Keep weeds to a minimum by mulching, weeding by hand, or hoeing between rows.

 The more often you can remove weeds, the better - this will reduce the likelihood of weeds setting strong roots and becoming a more permanent problem for you.
 Fortunately, the soil in a raised bed won’t dry out as frequently as it does in a regular garden.